Córdoba: Sturzenegger put an end to a scheme with electricity meters at EPEC

 Sturzenegger's actions

-From this resolution onward, meter tests will be conducted on a sample basis, and it will no longer be mandatory to test each one individually.
-With this, the possibility of private certifications for meters is also enabled.
+From this resolution onward, meter tests will be sample-based, and it will not be mandatory to perform them on each individual meter.
+The resolution also allows for the possibility of private certifications for meters.

 Obsolete regulations